Multi-Factor Authentication Protect your NWTC account from unwanted access

 - Click Scan QR code.

-- Use the Microsoft Authenticator app on your phone and scan the QR code on your computer screen.
+- Use the Microsoft Authenticator app to scan the QR code on your computer screen.

-- The next step is to test your Enter the 2-digit code shown on your computer screen into the Microsoft Authenticator app on your phone and click Yes.
+- You will test your app setup now.
+Enter the 2-digit code shown on your computer screen into the Microsoft Authenticator app.

 - Click Next on your computer screen.